Saksham1706/irctc_scrapping/README.md

 Web scrapper for scrapping train number with source and destination

-also scraps station with station code
+Also scraps station with station code

 Also scraps the days of week train runs also mid staion of train with arrival time and departure time